Davy Fitzgerald: Wexford manager

 On 30 July 2021, Fitzgerald stepped down as Wexford manager after five years in charge.

 Under Fitzgerald, Wexford won one knockout match in GAA Hurling All-Ireland Senior Championship in 5 years, against Westmeath in 2018.

 Waterford manager

 On 11 August 2022, Fitzgerald was appointed Waterford Senior hurling manager for a second time on a two-year term with an option for a third term.

+Under Fitzgerald, Waterford failed to get out of the Munster Championship in 2023 and 2024.

+Waterford got relegated from 2024 Division 1 Hurling League.

+In June 2024, Fitzgerald was suspended for four weeks "abusive language towards a match official or disruptive conduct" after his conduct after approaching referee after Waterford MHC defeat against Clare in Cusack Park.